AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

   <!-- ... -->
 </configuration>
 ```
-On my computer, I had a different version of `Sensitive.config` that had a value for the `secret` key.
 In the code, you could easily access the data:

 ```csharp
 var secret = ConfigurationManager.AppSettings["secret"];
 ```

+On my dev machine, CI server and production server, we had a version of `Sensitive.config` that set the `secret` key.
+Everyone else is encouraged to use their own API token or face limited functionality.

 # State of things in UWP